 As is evident from the discussions above, Taiwanese engagement in the development of its human capital resources has invariably been direct and active.
 Government agencies, private enterprises, and individuals invest heavily in education and training with an eye on trends shaping the global economy.
 As of 2016, public expenditure per student is at the highest level it has ever been [9].
-Results from these activities have been varied, however, and new approaches will be needed if Taiwan is to remain competitive.
+Results from these activities have been varied though, and new approaches will be needed if the ROC is to remain competitive.

-Seen as a means to maintain and improve national competitiveness, Taiwan has promoted human capital development by fostering interest in STEM.
-As detailed above, some of these programs include STEM programs in Taiwanese HEIs, the National Science and Technology Development Plan, and the Taiwan Productivity 4.0 Initiative.
-Although they can be difficult to evaluate, these programs have shown mixed results in terms of their effect on productivity.
-STEM programs in universities tend to receive a high level of funding and enjoy relatively high enrollment at Taiwanese institutions, compared to the humanities, social sciences, and other fields.
-However, as mentioned above, graduates from Taiwanese schools often seek employment abroad, which diminishes the returns on this important investment [63].
-STEM in primary and secondary schools has been reformed numerous times in recent years with the intention of improving student engagement and critical thinking skills, but as of now, little progress has been documented on that front in terms of students' performances on international tests such as TIMSS and PISA.
-As a top priority for Taiwanese society, STEM education will likely continue to be a primary concern for policymakers and private enterprises alike, but unless conditions improve for motivated graduates of four-year STEM programs, Taiwan will continue to lose its most capable talent to more promising markets in China.
+Seen as a means to maintain and improve national competitiveness, the ROC has promoted human capital development by fostering interest in STEM.
+As detailed above, some of these programs include STEM programs in Taiwanese HEIs, such as the National Science and Technology Development Plan, and the Taiwan Productivity 4.0 Initiative.
+Although difficult to evaluate, these programs have shown mixed results in terms of their effect on productivity.
+STEM programs in universities tend to receive a high level of funding and enjoy relatively high enrollments at Taiwanese institutions, compared with humanities, social sciences, and other fields.
+However, as mentioned above, graduates from Taiwanese schools often seek employment abroad, which diminishes the returns on this important investment [62].
+STEM in primary and secondary schools has been reformed numerous times in recent years with the intention of improving student engagement and critical thinking skills, but as of now, little progress has been documented on that front in terms of students' performances in international tests such as TIMSS and PISA.
+As a top priority for Taiwanese society, STEM education will likely continue to be a primary concern for policymakers and private enterprises alike, but unless conditions improve for motivated graduates of four-year STEM programs, the ROC will continue to lose its most capable talent to more promising markets in PR China.

-Taiwan has gone to great lengths to develop and support TVET opportunities for its citizens.
+The ROC has gone to great lengths to develop and support TVET opportunities for its citizens.
 As discussed in this report, examples of those initiatives include TVET programs in secondary and tertiary education and the Forward-Looking Infrastructure Development Program.
-TVET education in Taiwan has been strong for decades, but since public demand for more access to the highest levels of educational attainment grew in the late 1990s and early 2000s, some focus has shifted away from junior colleges, vocational secondary schools, and technical programs in favor of academic programs.
-Per student spending on education is highest at academic HEIs at NT\$187,271 (US\$6,287) in 2016, while spending at junior colleges was NT\$105,393 (US\$3,538) [9].
-The emphasis on four-year degree programs produces an endless supply of quality graduates, but many firms in Taiwan complain of a lack of technically skilled labor produced by vocational programs [58].
-Taiwan produces plenty of graduates from quality four-year programs, but low pay and sparse opportunity means they often seek work abroad or end up employed in positions that are not relevant to their university studies.
-In the meantime, Taiwan should not let its standard for TVET deteriorate.
+TVET education in the ROC has been strong for decades, but since public demand for more access to the highest levels of educational attainment grew in the late 1990s and early 2000s, some focus has shifted away from junior colleges, vocational secondary schools, and technical programs in favor of academic programs.
+Per student spending on education in 2016 was highest at academic HEIs at NT\$187,271 (USD6,287), while spending at junior colleges was NT\$105,393 (USD3,538) [9].
+The emphasis on four-year degree programs produces an endless supply of quality graduates, but many firms in the ROC complain of a lack of technically skilled labor produced by vocational programs [58].
+The ROC produces plenty of graduates from quality four-year programs, but low pay and sparse opportunity means they often seek work abroad or end up getting employed in positions that are not relevant to their university studies.
+In the meantime, the ROC should not let its standard for TVET deteriorate.